Guidelines and Expectations

 Remote Learning Honor Code

-1. I will be physically present in all Zoom classes for the entire meeting time, unless I have made alternative arrangements with the teacher prior to the class.
+1. I will be physically present, with my camera on, in all Zoom classes for the entire meeting time, unless I have made alternative arrangements with the teacher prior to the class.

 2. I will not disrupt the learning environment for myself and others in any way.